jameswillweb/jekyll-for-designers/blog/_posts/2015-06-29-markdown-basics.md

 ###Headings

 There are multiple ways to format headings in Kramdown.
-The easiest is to preceed the heading with hash characters (**#**) equal to the heading level.
+The easiest is to precede the heading with hash characters (**#**) equal to the heading level.
 An `h1` for example, would be written as `#heading 1`.

 ~~~~~~~
 # This is a heading 1